sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-teched18-04/cp-sdk-android-wizard-teched18-04.md

 ![Airplane mode on your device](airplane-mode.png)

-Navigate to the list of customers by tapping the "Customers" row.
+Navigate to the list of customers by tapping the **Customers** row.
 Now tap on a customer.

 To edit the customer tap the "Edit Customer" icon.